tokio-rs/website-next/content/tokio/tutorial/io.md

 # `AsyncRead` and `AsyncWrite`

 These two traits provide the facilities to asynchronously read from and write to byte streams.
-However, unlike `std`, these traits are intended to be **implemented** and not called directly.
-Instead, consumers of these traits will use utility methods provided by [`AsyncReadExt`] and [`AsyncWriteExt`].
-Those two traits are where familiar methods are found.
+The methods on these traits are typically not called directly, similar to how you don't manually call the `poll` method from the `Future` trait.
+Instead, you will use them through the utility methods provided by [`AsyncReadExt`] and [`AsyncWriteExt`].

 Let's briefly look at a few of these methods.
 All of these functions as `async` and must be used with `.await`.